SDMA case study: Molly

-Complete blood count (CBC); chemistry panel, including the IDEXX SDMA Test and electrolytes; the SNAP 4Dx Plus Test; and a complete urinalysis as a presurgical screen were recommended.
+Complete blood count (CBC), chemistry panel including the Catalyst SDMA Test and electrolytes, the SNAP 4Dx Plus Test, and a complete urinalysis as a presurgical screen were recommended.

-Molly’s presurgical diagnostic results showed a negative SNAP 4Dx Plus Test, a normal CBC, and the following chemistry findings.
+Molly’s presurgical diagnostic results showed a negative SNAP 4Dx Plus Test, a normal CBC, and the chemistry findings shown here.

-- Increased SDMA* result guides us to investigate further—Additional finding of low total protein as a result of low globulins is considered normal in puppies.
-The increased SDMA result was indicating an issue with kidney function.
+- Increased SDMA* result guides us to investigate further: The increased SDMA result indicated an issue with kidney function.
+Finding low total protein as a result of low globulins is common in puppies and was not concerning in this young dog.

-- Status of Ovariohysterectomy appointment—Further investigation of the laboratory results was recommended to rule out any conditions that could complicate Molly’s surgery.
+- Status of OVH appointment: Further investigation of the laboratory results was recommended to rule out any conditions that could complicate Molly’s surgery.

-Diagnostic review following SDMA signal to investigate further
+Diagnostic review following SDMA result signals to investigate further

-Molly’s single SDMA result led to the investigation and ultimate diagnosis of renal dysplasia and concurrent pyelonephritis.
-Antibiotic therapy based on the urine culture and MIC sensitivity findings proved valuable in getting the infection under control, and Molly’s urinalysis was normal at her 1-month follow-up appointment.
+Molly’s single SDMA result led to the investigation and ultimate diagnosis of acute kidney injury (AKI), specifically pyelonephritis with concurrent renal dysplasia.
+Antibiotic therapy based on the urine culture and MIC susceptibility findings proved valuable in getting the infection under control, and Molly’s urinalysis was normal at her 1-month follow-up appointment.
 Additionally, her SDMA returned to within normal limits at that recheck following treatment.

-SDMA is more reliable than creatinine as a biomarker of kidney health,1–5 and elevations outside of normal limits should be investigated further for the underlying cause.
-For cases like Molly, it can identify a health situation that is treatable and establish a longer-term monitoring plan for blood work and urinalyses to guard against infections the patient can be predisposed to.
+SDMA is more sensitive than creatinine as a biomarker of kidney health,1–5 and increases above the reference interval should be investigated further for the underlying cause.
+For cases like Molly, it can identify a health situation that is treatable and discovered early so that you can establish a longer-term monitoring plan for blood work and urinalyses to quickly recognize infections the patient can be predisposed to.